 3.1 Overview-The actuary should use professional judgment to estimate possible future outcomes based on past experience and future expectations and select assumptions based upon application of that professional judgment.
 The actuary should select reasonable demographic assumptions in light of the particular characteristics of the defined benefit plan that is the subject of the measurement.
-For any given measurement, the actuary may be able to identify two or more reasonable assumptions for the same contingency.
-In some instances, the actuary may present several results to illustrate the effect of alternative reasonable assumptions.
+For any given measurement, the actuary will typically be able to identify two or more reasonable assumptions for the same contingency.

 - 3.2 Types of Demographic Assumptions-The types of demographic assumptions used to measure pension obligations may include the following: - a. retirement; - b. termination of employment; - c. mortality and mortality improvement; - d. disability and disability recovery; - e. election of optional forms of benefits; and - f. other assumptions such as administrative expenses; household composition; marriage, divorce, and remarriage; open group assumptions; hours of service; transfers; and assumptions regarding missing or incomplete data. - 3.3 Demographic Assumption Selection Process-The actuary should follow the process below for selecting demographic assumptions, as applicable.
 The actuary need not follow this complete process at each measurement date for each assumption if, in the actuary's professional judgment, previously selected assumptions continue to be reasonable (see section 3.9). - 3.3.1 Identify the Types of Assumptions-The actuary should identify the types of demographic assumptions to use for a specific measurement.
-In doing so, the actuary should consider the following: - a. the purpose and nature of the measurement; - b. the plan provisions or benefits and factors that will affect the timing and value of any potential benefit payments; - c. the characteristics of the obligation to be measured (such as measurement period, pattern of plan payments over time, open or closed group, and volatility);

-- d. the contingencies that give rise to benefits or result in loss of benefits; - e. the materiality of each assumption; and - f. the characteristics of the covered group.
+In doing so, the actuary should determine the following: - a. the purpose and nature of the measurement; - b. the plan provisions or benefits and factors that will affect the timing and value of any potential benefit payments; - c. the characteristics of the obligation to be measured (such as measurement period, pattern of plan payments over time, open or closed group, and volatility); - d. the contingencies that give rise to benefits or result in loss of benefits; - e. the significance of each assumption; and f. the characteristics of the covered group.